0hAodha/ohaodha.ie/content/blog/Evolution of My Approach to Note-Taking/index.md

 If however, I encounter another class like my Database Systems class, where there is significantly more to be gained from what the lecturer is saying than from the lecture slides, I will take minimal pen & paper notes as detailed in the above section, and pay as much attention as possible.
-These minimal notes, along with the content of the lecture slides, will then be transferred into a $\LaTeX$ document as for my other classes at some later time, either in the evening or on the weekends, which will have the added benefit of forcing me to revise the lecture content a little while after the lecture itself.
+These minimal notes, along with the content of the lecture slides, will then be transferred into a $\mathrm{\LaTeX}$ document as for my other classes at some later time, either in the evening or on the weekends, which will have the added benefit of forcing me to revise the lecture content a little while after the lecture itself.